Who Can Make a Claim Under The Inheritance Provision for Family and Dependants Act 1975

 - Size and nature of the deceased’s estate

 - Any physical or mental disabilities of the applicant or beneficiary

 - Any other information deemed relevant by the court, such as conduct of the deceased, the applicant or anyone else who would benefit from an award

 The Importance of Legal Advice

 The information written above is only a very brief guide.
 Inheritance law is notoriously complex and therefore often difficult to navigate on your own, so if you think you might have a claim it’s essential to seek legal advice.
 The rules state that a claimant must make a claim within six months of a probate grant, or letters of administration.
-The courts have, occasion, been able to extend this timescale under exceptional circumstances, but it’s best not to take the risk.
+The courts have, on occasion, been able to extend this timescale under exceptional circumstances, but it’s best not to take the risk.
 There’s no guarantee that late grants will be considered, so take advice as early as you can.

 You will need to be prepared to talk openly and honestly about your finances in order for the courts to obtain a clear picture of your current circumstances.
 This may feel like an intrusion, or you are on trial, but without this information the courts will be unable to reach a clear decision about what may be owed to you.